2476327115/CS225-Final-project/Document/FP_Logs/FP_D2.md

 ## Specific Tasks Completed (and by who)

-  1.Rewrite proposal(by Xiaoyang Tian,Yanxin Jiang,Gezhi Zou,Jin Fan)
+  1.Rewrite proposal (by Xiaoyang Tian,Yanxin Jiang,Gezhi Zou,Jin Fan)
-  2.Determine the algorithm to use for the final project: BFS,Dijkstra’s Algorithm and Page Rank Algorithm.(by Xiaoyang Tian,Yanxin Jiang,Gezhi Zou,Jin Fan)
+  2.Determine the algorithm to use for the final project: BFS, Dijkstra’s Algorithm and Page Rank Algorithm. (by Xiaoyang Tian, Yanxin Jiang, Gezhi Zou, Jin Fan)
-  3.Write airport class code in github (Gezhi Zou) 4.Write the meeting note(Xiaoyang Tian)
+  3.Write airport class code in github (Gezhi Zou) 4.Write the meeting note (Xiaoyang Tian)

 ## Problems Encountered